Doctor's old sketch is da Vinci worth $16M

 A new record?

-If all goes according to plan, Rodica Seward, president of Tajan, says "The Martyred Saint Sebastian" will hit the auction block in early June as part of its annual Old Masters sale, with an estimated price of 15 million euros ($16 million) -- more than $4 million more than the current record for a da Vinci sketch, set in 2001 at a Christie's auction.
+If all goes according to plan, Rodica Seward, president of Tajan, says "The Martyred Saint Sebastian" will hit the auction block in early June as part of its annual Old Masters sale, with an estimated price of 15 million euros ($16 million) -- $4 million more than the current record for a da Vinci sketch, set in 2001 at a Christie's auction.

 "It's not comparable (to the other drawings)," Seward says.
 "This is a very unusual drawing, it's very complete.
 It's got a background and scenery behind, which none of the other Saint Sebastian drawings have.
 This is an incredible discovery."